cuplv/verivita/SPEC_LANGUAGE.md

 ```

 The regular expressions are defined over Boolean expressions of
 messages.
-In these settings, a `bexp` describe a set of possible
+In these settings, a `bexp` describes a set of possible
 messages.

 `[*]` is the Kleene star operator that can be applied only to a